8-Day Hawaii Itinerary – Big Island to Oahu (Days 1-4)

 Lunch in Chinatown & Dinner at Marugame Udon:

 For lunch, we explored Honolulu’s vibrant Chinatown.
 It’s a bustling area filled with lively markets and authentic eateries.
 We enjoyed a taste of both local and international flavors.
 Later, we headed to Marugame Udon at the Honolulu International Market Place for dinner.
-Known for its freshly made udon noodles, the restaurant serves these delectable noodles with a variety of flavorful broths and toppings.
+Known for its freshly made udon noodles, the restaurant serves these noodles with a variety of flavorful broths and toppings.
 While the line at Marugame Udon was long, it moved surprisingly fast, and the wait was well worth it.
 The fresh, handmade noodles paired with rich, savory broths made for a comforting and satisfying end to the day.

 Ready to continue the adventure?